turnierplan-NET/turnierplan.NET/README.md

 ## Documentation

-Visit the **turnierplan.NET** documentation using the following link: [https://docs.turnierplan.net](https://docs.turnierplan.net)
+Visit the **turnierplan.NET** documentation using the following link: [docs.turnierplan.net](https://docs.turnierplan.net)

 The documentation sources are located in the `docs` directory.
-See the [docs/README.md](docs/README.md) for further information on how to edit and build the documentation.
+See the [docs readme](docs/README.md) for further information on how to edit and build the documentation.

 ## Development